Gemini Flash Review: Google’s New Default Falsh 3.5 Beats Last Year’s Pro (But Costs 3x More)

 Batch API (50% Off) and Context Caching (90% Off)

-Two production-grade discounts make Gemini Flash dramatically cheaper for the right workload.
-The Batch API processes non-urgent requests asynchronously and bills at half the standard rate — Gemini 3 Flash drops from $0.50/$3.00 to $0.25/$1.50, and 2.5 Flash-Lite drops to $0.05/$0.20.
-Context caching bills repeated content (long instructions, reference documents) at roughly 10% of the fresh-input price after the first call.
-For RAG or document-Q&A workloads where the same large context is referenced across many user queries, the combined effect is a 5-10x cost reduction over naive per-call pricing.
+The same production discounts apply.
+The Batch API processes non-urgent requests asynchronously at half rate, dropping Gemini 3.5 Flash from $1.50/$9.00 to $0.75/$4.50.
+Context caching bills repeated content (long instructions, reference documents) at roughly 10% of fresh input after the first call, and 3.5 Flash’s cached input is just $0.15 per million.
+For RAG or document-Q&A workloads where the same large context is referenced across many queries, the combined effect is a large cost reduction over naive per-call pricing, and it’s the main lever for making the flagship’s higher token price palatable.

 Pricing: The Whole Flash Family Side By Side